wildfly/quickstart/helloworld-mdb/README.md

 now you can look at the output of the server by running the following command:

-    rhc-ctl-app -a helloworldmdb -c status
+    rhc app status -a helloworldmdb

 This will show the tail of the servers log which should show something like the following.